openownership/data-standard/docs/schema/guidance/repr-trusts.rst

 * ``protector``
 * ``otherInterestOrControl``

-``interest/details`` MAY be used to give a local name (e.g. "fiduciaire") or additional information about the interest (e.g. "power to dissolve trust")
+``interest.details`` MAY be used to give a local name (e.g. "fiduciaire") or additional information about the interest (e.g. "power to dissolve trust")

 Example Scenarios
 -----------------